 This course addresses the Nursing Profession, the Environment and Nursing Practice, the Person in Health Care, and Health and Nursing issues.
 The essentials of information given are intended to provide the nurse with the necessary details to think critically about issues and trends in nursing, engage in relationships with clients within an informed context of the issues and their environment, and create therapeutic plans to improve health outcomes.

-Prerequisites: All required 200 & 300 level nursing courses, NUR 431.
-Registered Nurse Licensure Acceptance into the BSN Completion Program
+Prerequisites: All required 200 & 300 level nursing courses, NUR 431, all with a grade of C or higher.
+Registered Nurse Licensure.
+Acceptance into the BSN Completion Program.